eric0nolan/bridge-bidding-AI/README.md

 It's a supervised learning for bridge bidding using Keras.
 I use jupyter notebook to help visualize the training process.
-But the raw data is too large and i dont want to push them.
+NO raw data in this repository